 Get up close and personal with the Creative Knitting blog team!
-Join Editor Kara Gott Warner and Editorial Assistant Jaclyn Nuzum on the Creative Knitting editor's blog, Splendid Sticks, where they share behind-the-scenes tidbits from photo shoots, yarn shop hops and knitting shows.
-You'll also enjoy The Editor Wants to Know, a wildly popular weekly feature where Kara and Jaclyn ask those burning knitting questions!
+Join Editor Kara Gott Warner on the Creative Knitting editor's blog, Splendid Sticks, where she shares behind-the-scenes tidbits from photo shoots, yarn shop hops and knitting shows.
+You'll also enjoy The Editor Wants to Know, a wildly popular weekly feature where Kara asks those burning knitting questions!
 In addition, get your fill of tutorials, tips, book and product reviews, as well as in-depth designer interviews -- all dedicated to the craft of knitting!

 Put us on your blog!